Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

   to page forward or backward through the transactions.<br/>
   The default value for this parameter is 0.
 * `timeoutMillis` _(optional)_  The maximum number of milliseconds to wait.
 The default value is 1000 (1 second).
+* `confidenceFactor` _(optional)_ is 1 minus the probability that a block will be reorged.
+The default value is 0.9999999.

 #### Returns